kartha01/IBMPartnerDemo/Data35.md

       ~~~
       ./cpd-cli install --repo ./repo.watson-discovery.yaml --namespace ${NAMESPACE} --storageclass ${STORAGE_CLASS} --transfer-image-to=${DOCKER_REGISTRY_PREFIX}/${NAMESPACE} --target-registry-username=ocadmin  --target-registry-password=$(oc whoami -t) --cluster-pull-prefix ${LOCAL_REGISTRY}/${NAMESPACE} --insecure-skip-tls-verify  --assembly watson-discovery --override ./wd-override.yaml
       ~~~
+    1. You will need to tab to accept the license.
+    1. This will take some time to download, push to the registry, request new storage from IBM Cloud and provision the services and pods.
  1. Verify the installation
      ~~~
      ./cpd-cli status --namespace ${NAMESPACE} --assembly wd